Durbin says Trump admin 'sandbagged' deal

 The Illinois Democrat told CNN's Jake Tapper in an exclusive sit-down interview that White House chief of staff John Kelly and White House adviser Stephen Miller "invited five other members of Congress who are not in favor of immigration reform, in a very harsh sense and they were there to refute any assertions ... that this was good policy."

-The group was "called into the President's office to explain it to him and (found) that (they had) been sandbagged," Durbin said.
+The group was "called into the President's office to explain it to him and (found) that (they had) been sandbagged," Durbin said, adding that "any attempt to kill immigration reform probably has Mr. Miller's fingerprints on it."

 In the wake of Durbin's claim that Trump referred to certain African nations as "shithole countries" during the senators' meeting about the deal, Trump blamed Durbin for stalling immigration reform talks.